CRM data management is critical for engaging with prospects and customers throughout the customer lifecycle.

 2. Tighten Your Data Collection

-The best way to improve the quality of your CRM data is to stop low-quality data from hitting it in the first place.
+The best way to improve the quality of your customer relationship management data is to stop low-quality data from hitting it in the first place.

 There are a few main places where low-quality CRM data comes from.